shalder87/Getting_Cleaning_Data_Assignment/README.md

-# Run Analysis on Human Activity Recognition Data from UCI.
+# Getting Cleaning Data Assignment

 This project will read the training and test data measurements from UCI.